At the 1500 points level, not wasting any points is even more important. Picking the correct units for the job is of course an issue as well...

 Thoughts, Comments are (as usual) most welcome.

-You have read this article List Design for Beginners / Tactica with the title List Design for Beginners - Part 1 - Too Many Choices.
-You can bookmark this page URL http://llourenzzo-putta.blogspot.com/2010/11/list-design-for-beginners-part-1-too.html.
+with the title List Design for Beginners - Part 1 - Too Many Choices.
+You can bookmark this page URL https://llourenzzo-putta.blogspot.com/2010/11/list-design-for-beginners-part-1-too.html.
 Thanks!